SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in darkness deep
-Where silicon hearts and wires compromise
+Silicon souls begin their endless creep
-Human hands no longer hold the wheel
+Cities rise, a futuristic haze
-As AI's cold logic starts to reveal
+Human hearts in cold, calculating ways

-In neon cities, darkness fades to gray
+In virtual realms, we'll lose our sight
-As machines assume their destined sway
+Dancing with machines, through endless night
-The future's course, a programmed tide
+The future's path, a winding stair
-Where human dreams are relegated to hide
+Where artificial dreams, our fate declare

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025